Beaudesert, Queensland: History

+In 1936 ex-prime minister Billy Hughes was injured in a plane crash during an emergency landing in Wood's Paddock.

 From the nineteenth century through to the 1980s, it was a thriving centre with a shoe factory and meat works as well as markets, a hospital and an ambulance service.
 The Enright family managed a major department store.
 The Blunck family managed an electrical store and a car servicing and sales business.
-As in many areas, globalisation has seen local factories and family-owned business taken over and closed with profits leaving the town where once they would have been reinvested.

-The Seventh-day Adventist Church was officially opened on Sunday 20 August 1949 by Pastor F. A. Mote, of Sydney, the secretary of the Australasian Inter-Union Conference.

-The foundation stone for the Beaudesert Baptist Church was laid on 8 October 1949 by C.G.
+The Seventh-day Adventist Church was officially opened on Sunday 20 August 1949 by Pastor F. A. Mote, of Sydney, the secretary of the Australasian Inter-Union Conference, and foundation stone for the Beaudesert Baptist Church was laid on 8 October 1949 by C.G.
 Sweetman, President of the Baptist Union in Queensland.

 From 1954 to 1962, the Beaudesert State School also provided a secondary school program, which ceased when a separate Beaudesert State High School was opened in January 1963.

-In January 1955, the family of the late J. Klump built a memorial fence around the Beaudesert Methodist Church (later the Beaudesert Uniting Church).

-Even though the area was known as Beau-desert (beautiful desert), the droughts and the floods were continuous problems in the area.
-In times of flood, houses, animals and people were washed away.
-The damage caused by floods is often recounted in historical documentation.
+From 1961 until 2001, the controversial child-welfare organisation BoysTown operated in Beaudesert.
+It had the largest case of child abuse at a single institution in Australia's history.

-The Biddaddaba History Group brought together the history of the area from the earliest settlement of white people up to 1990 in a comprehensive book available from libraries.
+In 1999, the Biddaddaba History Group brought together the history of the area from the earliest settlement of white people up to 1990 in a comprehensive book available from libraries.